In celebration of Women’s History Month, we’re highlighting resources, events, and connections for Women Engineers!

 Women Who Code

 Women Who Code (WWC) is an international non-profit “that provides services for women pursuing technology careers and a job board for companies seeking coding professionals.”
 Join WWC to develop technical skills and advance your career in tech through coding resources, leadership opportunities, global networking opportunities, scholarship opportunities, and access to a curated job board.
-Also look forward to their upcoming events, including the upcoming Women Who Code CONNECT 2021 conference, taking place virtually on June 10-11, where you can hear from diverse female leaders in tech!
+Also look forward to their upcoming events.

 In addition to joining these female-focused organizations, stay connected and empowered through social media!